Nonlocality-induced surface localization in Bose-Einstein condensates of light: Conclusions and perspectives

 In conclusion, we theoretically studied the effect of a repulsive (defocusing) thermo-optical nonlocal nonlinearity in Bose-Einstein condensate (BEC) of photons.
 We first studied the case of photons trapped in the double-well potential experimentally realized in Ref.~\cite{doi:10.1126/science.aay1334}, in the presence of a \revtwo{strong} nonlocal interaction with tunable range.
 We performed our analysis by developing a numerical code inspired by \revtwo{the} Newton-Raphson method, which allowed us to solve the time-independent Gross-Pitaevskii equation with arbitrary potential and interaction form.
 We observed that, while a local interaction induced a spreading of the condensate density throughout the double well, a sufficiently large but finite nonlocality favored instead the emergence of a full depletion area between the two wells, tending to focus the condensate density at the potential boundaries.

 We then extended our analysis to a one-dimensional small lattice of six sites.
 This allowed us to generalize our previous observations for the double well, which is a minimal extension of a lattice with two sites only, to a more complex case where a distinction between bulk and boundary (or surface) sites could be made.
 We focused on the nonlinear evolution of the first low-energy eigenvalues forming the lowest energy band for different values of the interaction range.
 Our key results was that, when the interaction range was comparable with the size of the lattice, and the interaction was sufficiently strong, a level inversion between eigenvalues took place.
 In particular, the state with the condensate wavefunction localized at the potential boundaries, which is the highest eigenvalue of the lowest band for a weak or short-range interaction, becomes the ground-state energy level for strong interaction.
 This fact signaled the onset of surface localization, where the condensate density is focused at the system boundaries. \revone{In our paper, we modeled the photon-photon thermo-optical interaction as a regularized box potential.
-In future, it would be interesting to study the emergence of surface localization using smoother forms of the interaction kernel.}
+In future, it would be interesting to study the emergence of surface localization using smoother forms of the interaction kernel}\revthree{, as well as the extension of our results on surface localization to large lattices with several sites.}